Robert J. Kleberg, Jr. and Helen C. Kleberg Foundation

 Universal Success Factors:

-1. Existing Relationship: The foundation explicitly states that "funding is highly competitive and priority is given to organizations with whom the Foundation has a previous relationship."
+1. Existing Relationship: The foundation explicitly states that "funding is highly competitive and priority is given to organisations with whom the Foundation has a previous relationship."
 First-time applicants face significant barriers.

-2. Texas Connection: While not required for all programs, preference is clearly given to Texas-based institutions, particularly for medical research.
+2. Texas Connection: While not required for all programmes, preference is clearly given to Texas-based institutions, particularly for medical research.

 3. Complete Applications: Request letters must be signed by the President or CEO.
 Applications missing required attachments or documentation are likely to be rejected.

-4. Alignment with Founders' Vision: The foundation seeks projects that align "with the vision of Bob and Helen Kleberg," emphasizing innovation, scientific advancement, South Texas community improvement, and conservation.
+4. Alignment with Founders' Vision: The foundation seeks projects that align "with the vision of Bob and Helen Kleberg," emphasising innovation, scientific advancement, South Texas community improvement, and conservation.

 5. Capital Projects Require Pre-Conversation: Any capital project requests should be discussed with foundation staff before application submission to ensure fit with priorities.
 At least 50% of total costs must be committed from other sources.

-6. Medical Research Pre-Screening: Organizations without funding in the past decade must go through a pre-request process, not submit full applications directly.
+6. Medical Research Pre-Screening: Organisations without funding in the past decade must go through a pre-request process, not submit full applications directly.

 Key Takeaways for Grant Writers

-• Geographic restrictions are strict for community programs: Unless your organization has been previously funded, community services, education, and health grants are limited to Kleberg County and immediately adjoining South Texas counties.
+• Geographic restrictions are strict for community programmes: Unless your organisation has been previously funded, community services, education, and health grants are limited to Kleberg County and immediately adjoining South Texas counties.
 Do not apply if you serve areas outside this region without prior funding history.

-• Innovation trumps incremental progress: The foundation values research and programs that "question the prevailing paradigm" rather than incremental improvements.
+• Innovation trumps incremental progress: The foundation values research and programmes that "question the prevailing paradigm" rather than incremental improvements.
 Frame your proposal around groundbreaking approaches.

 • Texas-based institutions have advantage: Especially for medical research, preference is given to Texas-based institutions, with particular priority for those with "long-standing relationships, preferably in Texas."